n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Twitter/README.md

 # Twitter

-[Twitter](https://twitter.com/) is an American microblogging and social networking service on which users post and interact with messages known as "tweets".
+[Twitter](https://twitter.com/) is a microblogging and social networking service on which users post and interact with messages known as "tweets".

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Twitter/README.md).